Frontline Dads Inc.

 HISTORY

-While founded in 2001, Frontline Dads became an official subsidiary of the Leon H. Sullivan Charitable Trust in 2003.
-Frontline Dads began conducting parenting workshops at Temple University in 2003 and has engaged with the community ever since.
+Frontline Dads began conducting parenting workshops in 2003 at Temple University's Pan-African Studies Community Education Programs (PASCEP) under the leadership of Dr. Yumy Odum.
 During that time, Frontline Dads has sponsored and/or participated in numerous community engagements including the Progress Ex-Offenders Conference; The Salvation Army Holiday Toy Drive; AIDS Education Month; “The Giveback” (Feed The Homeless Project); Hurricane Katrina Fund Relief; Haiti Fundraiser; Celebration of Black Writer’s Conference; the Black Male Development Symposium; The National Fatherhood Conference; Block By Block; Philly Roots Fellowship; Thinking For A Change; the "Men Can" (domestic violence prevention & awareness) campaign, "PEACEMAKERS" (violence prevention campaign), and, the Clean Community Project.
 Frontline Dads conducts mentoring programs across the city and has won numerous awards over the years for its positive contribution to the community.
 Frontline Dads has partnered with Youth Services Inc. to provide after-care services (mentoring) for youth being processed through Juvenile Justice, Family Court and DHS.
 In addition to providing mentoring services to “at-risk” youth, Frontline Dads also conducts parenting workshops and re-entry training support for returning citizens.

 Through interactive activities, supervised instruction, hands-on experiences, lectures, psycho-educational field trips, and career exploration, the young men develop the tools necessary to make a successful transition into responsible adulthood.
 Some topics include social etiquette, dressing for success, resume preparation, interview skills, applying for college, parenting, self-esteem, and team building.
 The young men will have their thinking and behavior challenged by introducing them to possibilities, theories, and expectations that will allow them to transcend their current situation.
 A model of excellence is exemplified and the standards for participation is high.
 Measurable outcomes are implemented and every effort is made to help each young man complete high school, apply for college, gain employment, and pursue a fulfilling career, without falling into the negative traps of incarceration, drugs, and violence.